open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 In this step, your goal is to create, comment on, and resolve GitHub issues to improve our Markdown Wiki.
 Here's what you'll need to do:

-1. **Create Issues**: Create 3 new issues in our GitHub repository.
-Each issue should be clear and focus on a specific problem or improvement.
-When creating the issue, mention that you intend to work on it, and be sure to get approval from us in Discord before you start.
+1. **Create Issues**: Create 3 new issues in our GitHub repository regarding Mobile Intern First Steps.
+Each issue should be clear and focus on a specific problem or improvement. **Ensure that at least one issue addresses content reduction, such as dead links, repetitive content, excessive detail, or the potential to reference external official documentation.**

-2. **Comment on Issues**: Add helpful comments to at least 3 existing issues.
+2. **Comment on Issues**: Provide helpful comments on at least 3 existing issues.
 This could be to suggest solutions, ask questions, or clarify the issue.

-3. **Resolve Issues with Pull Requests**: Resolve the 3 issues you created by making the necessary changes in separate branches derived from `master` in your repository, and submit a distinct pull request for each one.
+3. **Resolve Issues with Pull Requests**: Resolve the 3 issues by making the necessary changes in separate branches derived from `master` in your repository, and submit a distinct pull request for each one.

 Follow the same process as described in the [GitHub Issues step](mi-github-issues.md), working to improve our documentation for future interns.
 To get your pull requests merged, they must be approved by at least two other OLE team members/interns.
 After creating a pull request, announce it on the Discord chat to request reviews.
 You may need to make additional corrections based on feedback.